Irrigation Maintenance

 You can adjust radius on sprinkler heads (somewhat) using a small screwdriver to turn the little

-srew on the top of the sprinkler head/nozzle.
-This will adjust the throw of the water farther out or reduce it down a bit.
-My heads were throwing a lot of water onto the paving so in an effort to save water and avoid hitting walking folk I adjusted them down.
+screw on the top of the sprinkler head/nozzle.
+This will adjust the throw of the water to be farther out or reduce it down a bit.
+My heads were throwing a lot of water onto the paving so in an effort to save water and avoid hitting people passing, I adjusted them down.
 I will now check periodically and see if the adjustment resulted in some of the plants not getting watered.

-If you have a drip hose in, it is easy to add drip emitters and drip feeder tubes for added pots or plants.
-Only a hole puncher and parts are needed so this is an easy fix.
+If you have drip hose, it is easy to add drip emitters and drip feeder tubes for added pots or plants.
+Only a drip hole puncher and parts are needed, so this is an easy fix.
 To add a new drip hose and drip feeder tubes a valve with filter and pressure regulator is needed or you can run drip off of a hose bib with a battery operated 1 station controller (Gardena makes these).
 The slow watering is great for narrow areas and pots.
 I really like soaker hose too and it can be run in the same way.
+Soaker hoses last about 5 years or less so putting a new one in as they stop oozing is needed.

 As the garden has grown in and areas have been changed I have a few spots with plants blocking heads and one spot where a head waters nothing at all.
 That one was easy to fix.
 Using a tall threaded riser I just dug down and unscrewed the existing head and riser and put in the new riser with a cap for now so it can be used in future if needed.